Hagenow Land–Bad Oldesloe railway: The eastern section

 Passenger and freight services on the Hagenow Land–Zarrentin section were maintained until 30 April 1969.
 The line was closed until 27 September 1975 for the rehabilitation of the track.
 Passenger traffic was sparse, but it was maintained until the turn of the millennium, while the carriage of freight between Zarrentin and Wittenburg was discontinued on 31 December 1994.

 On 28 May 2000, passenger traffic was abandoned on the section between Hagenow Land and Zarrentin.
 However, freight traffic remained.
 As a result of a great protest, however, passenger services were reactivated between Hagenow Land and Hagenow Stadt on 15 December 2002.

 The Hagenow Land–Zarrentin line was taken over in September 2004 from DB Netz by Planungsverband Transportgewerbegebiet Valluhn/Gallin, a railway infrastructure company that was based locally in Zarrentin, so that rail freight could run to the MEGA-park business park on the A24 autobahn.
 Operations from line km 0.766 are carried out by the TME (Torsten Meincke Eisenbahn GmbH), which also provides the staff for the signal boxes at Hagenow Stadt, Wittenburg and Zarrentin.

 In the autumn of 2009, the tracks were renewed on this section and the maximum line speed increased from 60 to 80 km/h.

 Operations

-Meanwhile, there is some passenger or freight traffic on only two short sections.
+There are some passenger or freight traffic on only two short sections.
 On the western section between Hollenbek and Ratzeburg, Erlebnisbahn Ratzeburg has operated a seasonal operation with rides on a hand lever trolley (draisine) since 1998.
 In addition the track is maintained to promote its re-commissioning for the operation of Regionalbahn services.